-Almost anyone that remains healthy enough for a routine dental extraction or oral surgery represent a potential candidate for a fixed bridge.
+Almost anyone that remains healthy enough for a routine dental extraction or oral surgery represents a potential candidate for a fixed bridge.
 However, you must possess healthy gums and adequate bone density to retain the implant.

 Unfortunately, if you suffer from uncontrolled chronic conditions like heart disease or diabetes, you do not represent an individual that can receive a fixed bridge treatment.
 These diseases will interfere with the healing process after a procedure.

 Children also do not serve as good candidates for a fixed bridge.
 Their bones and pallets are still developing.
 In these cases, a dental professional can cultivate a solution until the child reaches an appropriate age for a bridge.

 A Fixed Dental Bridge from Dr. Andres de Cardenas

 If your mouth is missing a tooth, a fixed bridge is a safe and affordable replacement modality.
 Dr. Andres de Cardenas will analyze your condition to determine if your remaining teeth and bone are healthy enough to support the fixed bridge.

 When you enter our dental practice, we look at you as a member of our family.
 For this reason, we commit to providing patients with the best possible care, in the most welcoming environment possible.
 Dr. de Cardenas wields a popular reputation within the South Florida community for his gentle touch and preeminent dental expertise.